Inventory optimization: Minimizing risk and waste

 - Legacy systems that can neither gather nor manage big data: Manual and non-connected technologies cannot handle volumes of disparate and unstructured data.
 It is from this data – through the application of smart technologies like AI, machine learning, and advanced analytics – that some of the greatest accuracy is achieved from risk predication to demand forecasting.

-- Fast-moving customer demands: Every year, consumer demand for speedy delivery and customised products is growing.
+- Fast-moving customer demands: Every year, consumer demand for speedy delivery and customized products is growing.
 Also, product lifecycles are shorter than ever.
-It’s expensive for companies to ramp up their logistics and supply chain networks to meet these demands, so greater precision is being asked for from inventory optimisation.
+It’s expensive for companies to ramp up their logistics and supply chain networks to meet these demands, so greater precision is being asked for from inventory optimization.

 - Weather events and natural disasters: Every year, we are seeing more debilitating storms and destructive wildfires.
 Obviously, there is no way to accurately predict such events, but with the use of advanced analytics and cloud-connected solutions, inventory managers can give themselves a fighting chance during the resulting periods of wavering demand.

-The fundamental practices that underpin inventory optimisation have not changed for decades – even centuries.
+The fundamental practices that underpin inventory optimization have not changed for decades – even centuries.
 But, what has changed are software solutions that augment these processes and the specialists who perform them.
-But even the most sophisticated digital systems are still grounded in many of the familiar and traditional inventory optimisation protocols and formulas:
+But even the most sophisticated digital systems are still grounded in many of the familiar and traditional inventory optimization protocols and formulas:

 - ABC analysis: Identifying the most and least popular products as well as the ones that are most and least profitable.
 This has traditionally been accomplished through the analysis of past sales data.
 But with advanced analytics and smart technologies, it’s now possible to better predict trends and anticipate rising and falling inventory needs before they happen.